<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 • The Standards of Compliance

-• Compliance management was the driver for many information security organizations and is still an absolute necessity today.
-As more standard and compliance requirements are released, knowing how to construct a strategy that can absorb these new requirements is critical.
-We’ll examine how integrated governance risk and compliance management solutions support this patchwork of compliance standards we’re seeing emerge and how integrated GRC software solutions and IRM can help teams save time and supplement with AI and machine learning.
+• Compliance management was the driving force for many information security organizations and is still an absolute necessity today.
+As more standards and compliance requirements are released, knowing how to construct a strategy to absorb these new requirements is critical.
+We’ll examine how integrated cyber GRC technology supports this patchwork of emerging compliance standards and how integrated GRC software solutions and cyber risk management can help teams save time and supplement with AI and machine learning.

-The expectation that those at the Board and CEO level have of CISOs, and their information security program has evolved rapidly.
-As data breaches and security events continue to make headlines almost daily, security leaders are faced with the need to update their programs to support this new role.
+The expectation that those at the Board and CEO level have of CISOs and their risk and security program has evolved rapidly.
+As data breaches and security events continue to make headlines almost daily, security leaders must update their programs to support this new role.
 A siloed security program that leaves each of the activities under GRC to disparate teams with no integrated GRC framework will leave these teams and leaders spread thin trying to navigate this new role.
-Breaking down and re-integrating the activities behind governance, risk, and compliance is the key to an integrated risk and compliance vision.
+Breaking down and re-integrating the activities behind governance, risk, and compliance is the key to a proactive risk and compliance vision.

 You may also like